Five Guys: My worst ever meal as a restaurant reviewer

 - (01) 9015085

 There’s a drawing on the noticeboard in Five Guys on George’s Street, Dublin, that sums up this review.
 It’s a rectangle of white paper with a cartoon face in the middle.
 The mouth is tugged down at the corners.
 There are, as we say these days, no words – just a sorrowful face.
 You’d almost admire the fact that it hasn’t been taken down.
 But given the level of attention being paid to the small stuff around here, it probably hasn’t been noticed.

 Five Guys’ first city centre burger shop is in the old Dunnes Home.
 Once a place of Egyptian cotton valances with full-size Francis Brennans twinkling at you at every turn, now there is a stack of 25kg potato sacks, a shiny red-and-white fit-out and wooden tables.
 It’s got the folksy vibe that every franchise needs these days.
 That’s how they roll, those “five guys”, hefting potato sacks on their shoulders because, kids, potatoes are where fries come from.

 I’m with the teenager, celebrating the end of exams and a long, lazy summer stretching ahead.
 We like a good burger, if that doesn’t sound too down-with-the-kids mom dancey.
 People get excited about these burgers if the hype is anything to go by, and boy are they proud of what they do in this franchise.
 The walls are festooned with Trumpish superlatives.
 There’s Heston Blumenthal giving them a thumbs up along with some niche American newspapers.
 Because you’re nobody in food until the Wisconsin Beekeepers Monthly says you are.
 I made that last endorsement up.
 Wisconsin beekeepers probably have better taste.

-- Any lunch plans?
-A delicious, great-value cafe in central Dublin
+- Camerino Bakery: A great-value cafe for lunch in central Dublin

 - The Saddle Room: Dublin’s best Sunday-night dining secret